Loading Geographic Data in a Format You Can Actually Use

 Shapefiles are the most common format for publishing geographic data.
 They were invented in the early 1990s by ESRI, a well-known maker of geographic information system (GIS) software.
 This format has since been adopted by most other publishers of geographic data.

-A shapefile set consists of a few different files, which are differentiated by their extension.
+A shapefile set consists of a few different files, which are differentiated by their extension.- The

-• The .shp file holds the actual geometries for each shape in the shapefile.
+file holds the actual geometries for each shape in the shapefile.
 The format is binary but the set of shape types supported roughly overlaps with the set of shapes supported by GeoJSON.
-You'll find that this overlap occurs for most formats.
+You'll find that this overlap occurs for most formats. - The

-• The .dbf file holds attributes for each feature, such as the name or a numeric identifier.
-This is a dBase database file, which is rarely encountered nowadays, but was popular in the early 1990s when the shapefile format was invented.
+file holds attributes for each feature, such as the name or a numeric identifier.
+This is a dBase database file, which is rarely encountered nowadays, but was popular in the early 1990s when the shapefile format was invented. - The

-• The .shx file provides a quick lookup to a location of a particular shape inside the .shp file.
-This can be useful for seeking to a particular shape in a shapefile, but is generally not needed for conversion purposes.
+file.
+This can be useful for seeking to a particular shape in a shapefile, but is generally not needed for conversion purposes. - The optional

 Looking at a download from the US Census, we see these files.